1 and 2 Days Couple’s Intensives and 2 Days Couple’s Workshops are offered locally, nationally and internationally.

 - Are thinking of moving in together or getting married.

-- Find themselves thinking that “happiness” must be somewhere outside of the marriage.
+- Find themselves thinking that “happiness” is the opposite of having challenges.

 - Are considering or have decided to separate.

-- There is an addiction or addictive behavior.
+- There is an addiction or addictive behavior(s).

-- *There has been aggression (I need to screen couples where there is physical violence as couple’s therapy is, at times, not the best course in these cases).
+- *There has been aggression (I need to screen couples to assess level of physical violence as couple’s therapy is, at times, not the best course in these cases).

 Couple’s therapy is not for the faint of heart.
 It requires commitment and an honest desire to explore and go through the process of how to elevate the relationship.
 It is extremely rewarding for those that truly expect and desire to live a meaningful and intimate life together through all of life’s unexpected turns.